 Objects of research are Russian economy’s specific sectors.

-The aim of the research is development of new models in the framework of the system of models elaborated by the staff of the laboratory for analysis and forecasting of Russian economy and its separate sectors.
+The aim of the research is development of new models in the framework of the system of models elaborated for analysis and forecasting of Russian economy and its separate sectors by the staff of the laboratory.
 These new models should correspond to changing economic environment of Russia.
 The models should be ready for both fundamental and applied researches running by researchers, students and PhD-students of NRU HSE.

-Methodology of research combines econometric, general equilibrium, machine learning and analytical approaches to modeling of contemporary economic processes in specific branches of Russian economy.
+Methodology of research combines econometric, general equilibrium and analytical approaches to modelling of contemporary economic processes in specific branches of Russian economy.

 There were made some significant improvements during the current year.
-Both some sectorial models of Russian economy and sectorial indicators have been modified.
-Declining of oil prices and recession of Russian economy forced to take into account new economic reality and to check robustness of the previously developed models under new circumstances.
-There were developed some solutions to arisen problems including.
-Among them: development of the model of the Russian banking system; modification of the OLS approach for improvement of forecast power of a dynamic model; elaboration of Liquidity-Risk indicator for banking system; development of the aggregating consumer model; revealing main factors influencing on direct investments dynamics; development of the Bank Financial Stability model; risk evaluation at Russian financial market; modeling of joint influence of foreign direct investments and output in Russian food industry on regional level, modelling of dynamics of interregional migration in Russia based on gravitational model with space lags.
+Some sectorial models of Russian economy have been modified.
+Financial sanctions and recession of Russian economy forced to take into account new economic reality and to check robustness of the previously developed models under new circumstances.
+There were developed some solutions to arisen problems including the following.
+Development of the model of the Russian banking system; modification of the complementary slackness condition approach for improvement of forecast power of a dynamic model; development of both the aggregating and heterogeneous consumer model; revealing of measure of influence of direct foreign investments in firms of Russian food industry; risk evaluation at Russian financial market; modelling of hidden incomes of Russian households; modelling of interregional migration in Russia based on municipal level statistic.

 This year research continues examination of "fat tails puzzle" at Russian financial market.
-We implemented to Russian financial indices the method of Yuri Gabovich (G-bounds approach) based on the rate of convergence in CLT to the normal distribution.
-It was shown that the G-bounds evaluate risk at financial markets more carefully than models based on Var and GARCH approaches.
+We implemented to Russian financial indices the method of Y. Gabovich (G-bounds approach) based on the rate of convergence in CLT to the normal distribution.
+It was shown that the G-bounds evaluate risk at financial markets more carefully than models based on VaR approach.

 The foreign partners were